As part of its aim to promote active travel in schools, TfL (Transport for London) launched an initiative called STARS.

 St Elizabeth’s School Travel Plan

-St Elizabeth’s submitted its second School Travel Plan to TfL in 2017, and has been accredited a Gold Award.
+St Elizabeth’s submitted its second School Travel Plan to TfL in 2017, and has been accredited a Gold Award for three consecutive years: 2017, 2018 and 2019.
 Achieving the Gold accreditation demonstrates that a school facilitates and promotes active and safe travel to the whole school community, and promotes an alternative form of travel to using the private car.